Eric Carmen: Personal life

 Carmen was married three times: to Marcy Hill from 1978 to 1979; to Susan Brown, with whom he had two children, from 1993 to 2009; and to former newscaster Amy Murphy from 2016 until his death in 2024.
-Carmen moved back to Ohio, from Los Angeles to Gates Mills, Ohio in the 1990s.
+Carmen moved from Los Angeles to Gates Mills, Ohio in the 1990s.
 He was a supporter of President Donald Trump.

 After Carmen's death, his children Clayton and Kathryn filed a lawsuit against their stepmother, Amy Carmen, in Cuyahoga County Probate Court, accusing her of wrongly disinheriting them from a trust their father had established in 2007.
 After Amy Carmen's attorneys filed to have the case moved to federal court, they filed responses to the claims.

+On April 2, 2026, a federal judge dismissed the lawsuit brought by Eric Carmen's adult children against their stepmother, Amy Carmen.
+The court found that a 2020 settlement—under which each adult child (and their mother) received a lump-sum payment and signed a broad general release of claims against both their father and stepmother—bars them from inheriting from or asserting any claims against their father's estate.

 Death and legacy

-On March 11, 2024, Carmen's wife Amy announced that he had died in his sleep over the previous weekend at the age of 74.
+On March 10, 2024, Carmen's wife Amy announced that he had died in his sleep over the previous weekend at the age of 74.
 No cause or location of death was given at the time.
 Legal documents filed later that month showed Carmen died on March 10 in Paradise Valley, Arizona.
 His widow Amy filed further lawsuits against all public authorities to block the release of autopsy results.

-The city of Cleveland, in collaboration with the Rock and Roll Hall of Fame, declared August 11, Carmen's birthday, "Eric Carmen Day" in his honor, also posthumously awarding him with the "Music Keynote to the City".
+The city of Cleveland, in collaboration with the Rock and Roll Hall of Fame, declared August 11, Carmen's birthday, "Eric Carmen Day" in his honor, also posthumously awarding him with the "Music Keynote to the City."